bic-berkeley/psych-214-fall-2016/_sources/participate.txt

 Project self-evaluation
 ***********************

-Email me (Matthew) a 3-page self evaluation with subject line by 5PM on Friday, December 16th.
+Email me (Matthew) a 3-page self evaluation by 5PM on Friday, December 16th.

 Please follow this structure:

-#. briefly describe your previous background in Python and git;
+#.
+Briefly describe your previous background in Python and git;
-#. describe your overall role in the project;
+#.
+Describe your overall role in the project;
-#. discuss two significant pull requests that you worked on for the final
+#.
+Discuss two significant pull requests that you worked on for the final
    project.
-#. discuss one pull request for which you did a significant part of the
+#.
+Discuss one pull request for which you did a significant part of the
    review.
 #.
 Conclude by answering a few questions.